mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 The implicit _GetResult_ informs Slick on how to map the results of a plain query to required case class. _GetResult_ takes a lambda, which has the _ResultSet_ from the query.
 We need to provide the datatypes of the result fields.
 If we use `<<`, Slick will try to infer the type based on the mapped case class fields.

 ### 5.2.
 Transactional Queries
 When we have multiple queries that modifies the database table, it is always advisable to use transactions.
 It will ensure that the modifications happen atomically.
-We can combine multiple queries in Slick using _DBIO.seq_.
+When we use transaction, if one of the queries in the transaction fails, all the queries in the same transaction will be rolledback.

 ```scala
 def saveWithTransaction(movie: Movie, actor: Actor): Future[Unit] = {